vipul-shinde/marketing-analytics-cs/Window_Functions/README.md

 As mentioned above, there are three different window frame modes that we can use with PostgreSQL viz ```RANGE```, ```ROWS``` & ```GROUPS```.

+- ```ROWS```: The row mode instructs the database to treat each input row separately as individual entities.
+- ```GROUPS```: Group mode is made exactly for duplicates.
+While sorting, group mode groups all rows with same value as one entity.
+- ```RANGE```: RANGE mode is different from the previous two, because it doesn’t tie the rows together in any way.
+It instructs the database to work on a given range of values instead.
+Postgres imposes a requirement, that in this mode you can put only one column in the ORDER BY clause.

 ```sql
 SELECT
   val,